Greening International Jurisprudence: Environmental NGOs before International Courts, Tribunals, and Compliance Committees

 Digital rights: Users: unlimited; Printing: chapter; Download: chapter

-Subjects: Law ; sustainability-discipline ; Environmental Studies;
+Subjects: Law ; Sustainability ; Environmental Studies;

 Greening International Jurisprudence: Environmental NGOs before International Courts, Tribunals, and Compliance Committees examines how international judicial and quasi-judicial bodies enforce international environmental law, with particular consideration to the role of environmental NGOs.